adeelahmed2005goolecompk-cmyk/AdeelAhmedGithub/READme.md

-# Code No 9 -) Face Detection Using Webcam
+# Code No 10 -) Face Detection Using Webcam:

 ## Introduction
 Face detection using a webcam is a computer vision technique that identifies and locates human faces in real-time video.
 It works by capturing frames from the webcam and analyzing them using algorithms such as Haar Cascade.
 This technology is commonly used in security systems, attendance monitoring, and face recognition applications.